-If installed the solar farm will have a capacity of up to 25 MWp and will be operational for up to 40 years.
+Once built the solar farm will have a capacity of up to 25 MW and the battery storage element 20MW.
+The solar farm will be operational for up to 40 years.
 After that time, all the installation will be removed and the land restored to how it was before, but with improved soil health and biodiversity.
 The power generated will be exported to the grid via a substation connecting to existing powerlines which run through the site boundary.
 No new pylons will be necessary to facilitate the connection.

 The solar panels will be installed in rows which run east to west through the site.
 These rows will be tilted towards the south to capture the maximum amount of solar irradiation possible.
 The total height of the panels will be no more than 2.8m above the ground with a gap of more than 0.8m above the ground at its minimum.

 The PV solar arrays will have the flexibility to use either a fixed or tracker mounting system.
 If a fixed mounting system is used, the panels will run in uniform rows from east to west in order to maximise solar gain to the south.
 If a tracker mounting system is used, the panels will run in uniform rows from north to south in order to allow the panels to tilt on a fixed axis and follow the path of the sun during the day, increasing their efficiency and output.
 The maximum top height of the panels will be 3m above ground, and the minimum height of the lowest part of the arrays will be 0.5m.